For You to keep in mind when hiring Hagley Community Centre

 To hire The Centre You must be over 18 and You are completely responsible for The Centre and everyone in the rooms You have hired which means that all of the following is observed.

-Deposits will be returned after the hire where no damage has been incurred and The Centre has been left in a clean and tidy state and all rubbish removed by You.
+Deposits will be returned at the beginning of the month following that of Your hire and where no damage has been incurred and where The Centre has been left in a clean and tidy state and all rubbish removed by You.
 The Bookings Manager’s decision is final as to whether a deposit is returned or not.

 3. Advertising Your Booking

-If you are affiliated to The Association and paid the affiliation fee as set-out on The Website the reverse applies, you can opt-out of advertising Your Booking.
+If you are affiliated to The Association and paid the affiliation fee as set-out on The Website the reverse applies, you can opt-out of advertising Your Booking as detailed above.

 If You cancel Your Booking within fourteen days of the date of Your Booking you will forfeit Your Booking fee and any deposit will be returned to You.